-The GOS is developing the Information and Communications Technology (ICT) sector as a national initiative.
-Since liberalization of the sector in the 1990s, the country has transformed into a leader in West Africa for developed and modern telecommunications infrastructure.
-The country ranks 14th in Africa for Network Readiness.
+The GOS is developing its Information and Communications Technology (ICT) sector.
+Since liberalization in the 1990s, the country has transformed into a leader in West Africa for developed and modern telecommunications infrastructure.
+The country ranks 14th in Africa for network readiness.
 In 2016, the GOS took steps to advance the sector by adopting the National Digital Economy Strategy 2025, which aims to make the country a hub for digital transformation in the region and beyond.
-The targets include increasing digital up to 10 percent of Senegal’s GDP by 2025 and creating 54,000 direct and 162,000 indirect jobs.
-The ICT sector in Senegal accounted for five percent of GDP in 2017.
+Targets include growing the digital sector up to 10 percent of Senegal’s GDP by 2025 and creating 54,000 direct and 162,000 indirect jobs.

-Despite market growth, certain challenges remain such as limitations of fixed infrastructure and a mobile sector dominated by consumers with low purchasing power.
+Despite market growth, challenges remain such as limitations of fixed infrastructure and a mobile sector dominated by consumers with low purchasing power.
 Most consumers in Senegal use prepaid mobile services in contrast to contract-based services.
-Competition amongst mobile service providers has lowered the prices per user.
+Competition amongst mobile service providers has lowered consumer prices.
 Market consumers also mainly rely on smartphone services for internet access, which decreases demand for fixed home connections.

 The Senegalese computer and telephone markets are very competitive.
-Total imports for the two sectors reached $98 million in 2017.
+Total imports for electrical apparatus for line telephony and line telegraphy reached $151.7 million in 2020.
 All major U.S. brand names are well-represented via their regional offices (IBM and Hewlett Packard) or via local distributors and/or agents.

 International fiber links have made broadband services cheaper by providing more reliable and affordable international bandwidth.
-Growing demand for mobile financial services presents opportunities for further revenue diversification.
+Growing demand for innovative mobile financial services and solutions appropriate for local dynamics presents opportunities in this emerging market.
 Future investment in ICT aligns with the GOS plans for its Digital Strategy 2025.